 The Bottom Line

-ESRI migration is not a cost-cutting exercise.
-It's a platform modernisation project with a 3-5 year payback period.
+ESRI migration is a platform change, not a guaranteed cost-cutting exercise.
+There is no universal payback period.

 The Question to Ask Your CFO